estebansep1/MS-Project-3/README.md

 Here are the current issues we're aware of:

+- [Issue]: **Application Limited to Local Environment:**
+  - Currently, the application is only functional when running locally on your machine.
+We apologize for any inconvenience.
+Our team is actively addressing this issue to make the application accessible in various environments.

+    For guidance on running ChatSphere locally, please refer to the [How to Run ChatSphere](#run) section in our readme.
 - [Issue]: **Pending Features - Admin and Room Management:**
   We are actively working on implementing additional features, including: